 Step 1: Launch Wondershare Repairit.

 Download and install Wondershare Repairit Audio Repair tool on your computer.
-Launch the tool and lead into the “Audio Repair” section.
+Launch the tool and click More Types Repair from the sidebar.
+Lead into the “Audio Repair” section.
 Tap on the “+Add” button to import the audio files to be repaired.

 Step 2: Add Sample and Repair.